-- 4.1 This Contract shall become effective as of the date in Section 1 above or modifications, or termination as provided herein. - 4.2 The delivery of Firm Electric Service under this Contract shall commence October 1, 2024. - 4.3 The delivery of Firm Electric Service from the effective date hereof through the end of the calendar day on September 30, 2024, shall be subject to the terms and conditions of Contract No. 87-SLC-0018, except that sections 7.1.6, 13, 14, and 15 of this Contract shall become effective for all Firm Electric Service deliveries on or after the effective date hereof.
-Except as provided above, in the event of a conflict between the terms of Contract No. 87-SLC-0018 and the terms of this Contract, the terms of Contract No. 87-SLC-0018 shall control through the end of calendar day September 30, 2024, and the terms of this Contract shall control thereafter.
+- 4.1 This Contract shall become effective as of the date in Section 1 above or October 1, 2017, whichever is later, and will remain in effect through the end of ihe calendar day on September 30, 2057, subject to prior adjustments, modifications, or termination as provided herein. - 4.2 The delivery of Firm Electric Service under this Contract shall commence October 1, 2024. - 4.3 The delivery of Firm Electric Service from the effective date hereof through the end of the calendar day on September 30, 2024, shall be subject to the terms and conditions of Contract No. 87-SLC-0018, except that sections 7.1.6, 13, 14, and l15 of this Contract shall become effective for all Firm Electric Service deliveries on or after the effective date hereof.
+Except as provided above, in the event of a conflict between the terms of Contract No. 87-SLC-0018 and the terms of ihis Contract, the terms of Contract No. 87-SLC-0018 shall control through the end of calendar day September 30, 2024, and the terms of this Contract shall control thereafter.